 Conducted extensive VPN testing and found that while VPNs have legitimate uses, most people don't need them for everyday privacy due to modern HTTPS encryption and built-in browser protections.

-This is a one-person project, but I'm open to feedback, corrections, and suggestions.
-If you're a security expert with insights to share, or if you've found this information helpful, I'd love to hear from you.
+This is a one-person project.
+If you're a security expert with corrections, or if you just found this useful, I'd like to hear from you.

 Feel free to reach out at: hello@youdontneedavpn.com